Holic75/SolastaMonk/README.md

 # Monk class for Solasta

 This is a mod for the game Solasta: Crown of the Magister.
-It adds Monk class with 3 subclasses: Way of the Open Hand, ? and  ?.
+It adds Monk class with 3 subclasses: Way of the Open Hand, Pyrokine and  ?.
 It requires SolastaModApi and SolastaModHelpers (https://github.com/Holic75/SolastaModHelpers) mods.

 # How to Install